Duke Order So Children Can Stay in House After Divorce

 This is great!
 So why doesn’t everyone do a Duke order with their family home?

-If you do decide on a Duke deferred sale of family home order, make sure you have a crisp, extremely clear real property ownership contract contained in your Judgment.
+If you do decide on a Duke Order so your children can stay in the house after divorce (deferred sale of family home), make sure you have a crisp, extremely clear real property ownership contract contained in your Judgment.
 If you are the one staying in the home, you’ll want to make sure you include clauses relating to capital repairs (so you’re not the only one responsible).
 If you are the one being displaced, you will want to make sure you insert clauses relating to keeping the premises in same or better condition (so there is no waste).
 Also, do not forget to sever your joint tenancy, so in case one dies, the other ends up with the entire property due to right of survivorship.